mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 	<img src="img/Step4_GUI_Corrections.png" width = 70%>
 </p>

-- Make sure that you do not have anything funny looking in your ROI, and reshape it if needed (for example exclude a bubble that you missed earlier and has created a lot of segmented noise).
+- Make sure that you do not have anything looking odd in your ROI, and reshape it if needed (for example exclude a bubble that you missed earlier and has created a lot of segmented noise).
 - Also check the z-stack: if the top or the bottom of the stack is devoid of any segmentation, it could mean that it was out of focus when acquired: you should exclude these empty slices thanks to the sliders in the GUI (at least two slices must be kept and the top slice number must be inferior to the bottom number).
 - Channel 3 displays the kept co-localizations, and channel 4 displays overlapping objects that were under the overlap threshold.
 If you wish to change the threshold, select Yes and input the new threshold.
-- Add an optional comment if you need to record a note about this image
+- Add an optional comment if you need to record a note about this image.

 7. If you have adjusted the ROI and wish to save and process it, click Yes when prompted (if you have not modified it the prompt will not appear).
 If you do not want to use this new ROI, Click "No" and the corrections will be performed using the original ROI.